VETERINARY TOPOGRAPHIC ANATOMY

-The student can also use the anatomical preparation of the Anatomy Museum.
+The student can also use the anatomical preparation of the Anatomy Museum and 3D anatomy software.

 Assessment methods and criteria

-The examis oral at the end of course.
+Examination of expected learning outcomes from the various indicators is performed by oral final exam, although some of the expected learning outcomes will be tested, but not evaluated, during practical exercitation on animal cadavers.
 During the examination the student must describe the anatomical preparation of Anatomical Museum.
 The student must have good knowledges about the body division in regions and about the stratigraphy of different regions.
 The student must have good knowledges about the organization of different cavities and of the topography of organs.
 The student must have good knowledges about the proiection of different organs on the body surface.
-Finally the student must have basic knowledges about the birds and fishes anatomy.
+Finally the student must have basic knowledges about the birds and fishes anatomy and about applicate neuroanatomy.

 The achievement of the objective of knowledge and understanding of the contents and the ability to apply the acquired knowledge (D1, D2) will be verified through questions concerning the program and the detailed readings indicated.
 In formulating the answers, the student should demonstrate an adequate scientific language proficiency and a proper reasoning skills by linking together different aspect of the topic (D3, D4).
 The grade of the exam is the result of the mediated evaluation of the student's answers to the proposed questions.
 The exam will be do in the scheduled exams date.